-The pulse rate of each output is set by installing one shorting jumper on the associated header JP8 - JP13 (channel 1 is set by JP8, channel 2 by JP9, etc.).
-All outputs are 20% duty cycle, except the "PPS" signal (as distinguished from the "1 Hz" signal) which is a 10% duty cycle.
+The divider outputs go to headers JP8 - JP13 where jumpers select which rate is sent to each of the six output channels (channel 1 is set by JP8, channel 2 by JP9, etc.).
 Headers JP15 - JP20 set the output polarity -- "normal" is normally low output, going high on the leading edge of the pulse.
 "Inverted" is the opposite.